 Optimal selling price

-Our property consultants have many years of experience in the sale of premium properties throughout Mallorca and can therefore provide helpful support not only in the area of valuation, but beyond that in the sale of the property.
+Our property consultants have many years of experience in the sale of premium properties along the entire Costa del Sol and can therefore provide helpful support not only in the area of valuation, but beyond that in the sale of the property.

-Our property consultants know your respective region in detail and can - in contrast to many other online valuations - go into much more detail about the special features of the respective region and location.
+Our property consultants know your particular region inside out and - unlike many other online valuations - can go into much more detail about the specifics of the particular region and location.

 Through a property valuation with DAHLER you will find out the current market value of your property and also have an experienced advisor at your side in the event of a sale taking place at a later date.
 And the best thing is: the valuation of your property is completely free of charge.
-Contact us and arrange an appointment for a valuation in Mallorca today.
+Contact us and make an appointment today for a valuation on the Costa del Sol.

 Things to know about valuation